gerwin3/nixcfg/README.md

    a good starting point.

 > [!NOTE]
-> It is advisable to temporarily comment out the private modules such
+> It is advisable to temporarily comment out the private modules and re-add
-> as `wireguard.nix` and re-add them after installation when git credentials
-> have been set up.
+> them after installation when git credentials have been set up.

 4. Generate your user password: